thadmuchnok64/SovereignSkies/Areas/Places/Ashford University District.md

 Where [[Finnegan]] studied
 [[Lydia]] was on the board of directors when the university was just starting out

-"Sorry, due to some of our students being harassed by Scallywags, we're closing university buildings off from non-current-students. or faculty"
+"Sorry, due to some of our students being harassed by the scum from scallywag's alley, we're closing university buildings off from non-current-students. or faculty"

 Has a magic library, a beautiful, large church